fish-shell/fish-shell/doc_src/cmds/abbr.rst

 ``abbr --add`` creates a new abbreviation.
 With no other options, the string **NAME** is replaced by **EXPANSION**.

 With **--position command**, the abbreviation will only expand when it is positioned as a command, not as an argument to another command.
 With **--position anywhere** the abbreviation may expand anywhere in the command line.
 The default is **command**.

+With **--command COMMAND**, the abbreviation will only expand when positioned as an argument to the given command.
+This allows adding abbreviations e.g. for specific subcommands.

 With **--regex**, the abbreviation matches using the regular expression given by **PATTERN**, instead of the literal **NAME**.
 The pattern is interpreted using PCRE2 syntax and must match the entire token.
 If multiple abbreviations match the same token, the last abbreviation added is used.